PhenixCollaboration/web/_analysis/reana.md

 > data products if necessary.
 The client is also used to stage out the outputs
 > of the completed workflows i.e. bring these data to a desired location.
 As
 > stated above, REANA machines do not have direct access to shared file systems
 > like interactive or batch worker nodes at BNL.
-The client is reponsible for
+The software client must be used
-> bringing data to and from the REANA machines.
+> for bringing data to and from the REANA machines.

 ##### The Token
 *Access to the REANA cluster at BNL is controlled by the administrators.
 If approved,